spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/install-and-upgrade/tutorials-and-howtos/create-merchant-commission-collector-rule.md

 ---

 This document shows how to create and register a merchant commission collector rule you want to use.
 Collector rules are used to collect items by specific criteria.
-Implementing and registering a `CollectorRulePlugin` allows you to build a specific query string used in the merchant commission's item condition and collect items that satisfies the condition.
+Implementing and registering a `CollectorRulePlugin` allows you to build a particular query string used in the merchant commission's item condition and collect items that satisfy the condition.

 ## Prerequisites

 To install the Spryker Core feature providing `RuleEngine` module, follow the [Install the Spryker Core feature](/docs/pbc/all/miscellaneous/{{page.version}}/install-and-upgrade/install-features/install-the-spryker-core-feature.html)
 To install the Marketplace Merchant Commission feature, follow the [Install the Marketplace Merchant Commission feature](/docs/pbc/all/order-management-system/{{page.version}}/marketplace/install-features/install-the-marketplace-merchant-commission-feature.html).

-In this guide we will implement merchant commission collector rule by order item discount amount.
-For this we will introduce the `DiscountMerchantCommission` module and go step by step on how to implement new collector rule.
+This guide will implement the merchant commission collector rule by order item discount amount.
+For this, we will introduce the `DiscountMerchantCommission` module and go step by step to implement the new collector rule.
+Approximate time to complete: 2 hours.

 ## 1) Adjust transfer definitions

-To provide required order item data, we need to adjust the definition of the `MerchantCommissionCalculationRequestItem` transfer object.
-Add the `discountAmountAggregation` property to the transfer object definition.
+To provide the required order item data, we need to adjust the definition of the `MerchantCommissionCalculationRequestItem` transfer object.
+`MerchantCommissionCalculationRequestItemTransfer` is populated with data taken from the `spy_sales_order_item` table, to provide the discount amount of the order item we only need to add a new property `discountAmountAggregation` to the transfer object.

 **src/Pyz/Shared/DiscountMerchantCommission/Transfer/discount_merchant_commission.transfer.xml**